rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

    Graphviz drawing of the 9-tiles rating result

-Considering the large amount of missing data (27%), how confident is our rating-by-ranking result?
+Considering the large amount of missing data (168/615 = 27%), how confident is our rating-by-ranking result?

 Inspecting the outranking digraph .................................

-Let us first inspect the underlying bipolar-valued outranking digraph.
+Let us therfore inspect the underlying bipolar-valued outranking digraph.

 .. code-block:: pycon
    :name: outrankings